-We live in a fast paced society.
+We live in a fast-paced Cultured.
 True?
-I hate to admit it, but I often find myself rushing to get to work on time, chewing my food too fast, frustrated at traffic and slow drivers, easily peeved at the my high-speed internet, and whizzing around my house leaving a tornado trail behind me.
+I hate to admit it, but I often find myself rushing to get to work on time, chewing my food too fast, frustrated at traffic and slow drivers, easily peeved at my high-speed internet, and whizzing around my house leaving a tornado trail behind me!

 However, I have been on a journey to be more present, intentional, and most recently – to breathe.
-I must say that, in this fast paced culture, it is almost funny that we have to be so persistent to carve out even a little time to do the things that should almost be the most natural to us.
-Stretching, relaxing, being, and the most innate thing of all: breathing.
-Sometimes we need to remind ourselves we are human beings, not human doers.
+I must say that, in this fast-paced culture, it’s almost funny that we have to be so persistent to carve out even a little time to do the things that should almost be the most natural to us.
+Stretching, relaxing, sitting, and the most innate thing of all: breathing!
+Sometimes we need to remind ourselves that we are human beings, not human doers!

 Intentional deep breathing has many benefits, one of which can be to reduce stress.
-Whether you find yourself in a stressful or painful moment or not, pausing to take five to ten deep breaths with your eyes closed can not only create a sense of calmness, but can also help to decrease muscles tension, aches, and pain.
-Overall stress and pain can be decreased with this practice.
+Pausing to take 5 to 10 deep breaths with your eyes closed can not only create a sense of calmness, but can also help to decrease muscles tension, aches, and pain.
+Overall stress and pain can be decreased with this practice. yes, you can decrease your stress and pain by breathing!
 Deep breathing can also reduce blood pressure, strengthen abdominal and intestinal walls, and promote better blood flow.
-Deep breathing can promote better sleep and doing so right before bed has been supporting me in drifting off to sleep effortlessly.
+Deep breathing can even promote better sleep.
+Practicing it right before bed has helped me to drift off to sleep on those restless nights.

 Deep breathing releases endorphins throughout the body.
 Endorphins are feel-good, natural painkillers created by our own bodies.
 When practicing deep breathing, the upward and downward movement of the diaphragm helps remove toxins from the organs, promoting better blood flow.
 Oxygen provides energy, which means that we are creating an increase in our energy level by breathing deeply. -Livestrong.com

-Speaking as a Respiratory Therapist now, when re-educating my COPD patients on proper breathing techniques, I ask them to imagine a beautiful new-born baby sleeping on his or her back.
+Speaking as a Respiratory Therapist now, when re-educating my COPD patients on proper breathing techniques, I ask them to imagine a beautiful new-born baby sleeping on her back.
 When that baby sleeps you will see the chest rise and fall.
-The baby is using the diaphragm to breath, not the accessory muscles (meaning the muscles in the neck, upper chest, shoulders, and between the ribs).
-Often when people are compromised, in this case they have a disease, or in other cases we could be stressed, nervous, in pain, or exercising and fatigued, all of us can recruit accessory muscles to facilitate breathing.
+The baby is using the diaphragm to breathe, not the accessory muscles (meaning the muscles in the neck, upper chest, shoulders, and between the ribs).
+Often when people are compromised, in this case, they have a disease, or in other cases, we could be stressed, nervous, in pain, or exercising and fatigued, all of us can recruit accessory muscles to facilitate breathing.
 But, if we want to be efficient, increase concentration and energy, or simply prepare for optimal performance we need to focus our breathing.